Red Sphinx Books

 100 signed and numbered copies, 2008,

-37 euros
+36 euros

 • 25) Double Visions

-The popular edition of No. 18 above, 15 x 10,8, soft cover, Heidelberg 2008, nice for when out and about.
+The popular edition of No. 18 above, 15 x 10.8, soft cover, 2008, nice for when out and about.

 13 euros

-• 26) The Yellow Book / Gegenuhrbilder
+26) The Yellow Book / Gegenuhrbilder

 Suite of around 80 drawings all done solely with anticlockwise lines - including in many cases the texts written on them and even the signature!

-An exercise in whirling my brain around in an odd direction, with an essay.
 29.8 x 21 soft cover with pretty wraps in glassine.
-C. 85 pages,
+C. 85 pages, complete with a short essay and a list of the inscriptions,

-Heidelberg 2009.
-Edition of 20, signed and numbered, a snip at 100 euros
+2009.
+Edition of 20, signed and numbered, 90 euros

-• 26) Madame sans Gene
+26) Madame sans Gene

 Suite of around 90 drawings and collages done in, on and around Max Ernst’s famous collage novel La femme cent tetes:

-Unlike many neo-Ernstites, the artist has not been slave to the master’s methods but gone at recollaging and rewriting Ernst’s
+Unlike many neo-Ernstites, the artist has not been slave to the master’s methods but gone at recollaging and rewriting Ernst’s book with unselfconscious élan..

-• Size 29.8 x 21, soft cover (looks like an arty French publication in glassine).
+Size 29.8 x 21, soft cover (looks like an arty French publication in glassine).
 C. 90 A4 pages in blistering colour (at times).
-Heidelberg 2009.
+2009.

 From the exhibition of the same name in Emerson Gallery, Berlin.